-No team has more championships, arouses more passion or is followed as closely as the New York Yankees.
-Now Central New York has its own weekly show that brings you closer to the Pinstripes – It’s the Aflac New York Yankees Show with your host, Mike Bristol, airing each Saturday morning from 11 a.m. to noon on ESPN Radio 97.7, 100.1 FM, along with 1200 and 1400 AM, originating from the Summit Cars Yankee Studios in downtown Syracuse.
+No team has more championships, arouses more passion, or is followed as closely as the New York Yankees.
+Now Central New York has its own weekly show that brings you closer to the Pinstripes – It’s the Aflac New York Yankees Show with your host, Mike Bristol, airing each Saturday morning from 11 a.m. to noon on ESPN Radio 97.7, 100.1 FM, along with 1200 and 1400 AM, live from downtown Syracuse.

 From the latest Yankee news to interviews with current and former players, trivia contests and prize giveaways, it’s an action-packed hour that every Yankee fan will love!

 Bristol is the host and founder of the “New York Yankees Show” on ESPN Radio 97.7 and 100.1.
 Mike is also creator and host of ESPN’s, “Inside High School Sports.”
 Mike is the official publicist and marketing manager for Syracuse University head basketball coach Jim Boeheim and his wife Juli.
 He is also the project manager for New York Knicks Star, 2 time Olympic Champion and SU great Carmelo Anthony.

 Bristol’s work with Boeheim and Anthony extends to fundraising.
 He directs the fundraising for the Jim Boeheim Foundation and is the project manager and creator for Carmelo Anthony and Boeheim’s “Courts for Kids” and “Sneakers 4 Kids” projects.
 Bristol is the director for the Jim Boeheim Fantasy Camp for men 35 plus.
 Bristol also works closely on fundraising for the Carmelo Anthony Foundation helping to generate the capital through corporate sponsorship and strategic partnerships.